 Before she started her own business, Karen Swim was successful in the health care industry.
 She worked for Quest Diagnostics–a Fortune 500 company.
 “I was in charge of operations in 7 states, I had a big job title, and I truly loved the company, but I wanted to take some time off,” Karen said.
 “So I stepped out of the workforce to take six months off.”

 She had no idea just how drastically her life was about to change.
-“On my first day of assessing my next career steps, my husband started showing symptoms of what would turn out to be cancer,” Karen said.
+“On my first day of assessing my next careers steps, my husband started showing symptoms of what would turn out to be cancer,” Karen said.
 Sadly, Karen’s husband’s health condition worsened.
-Over the next two-and-a-half years she took time off from her corporate career to take care of him until he died.
+Over the next two-and-a-half years she took time off from her corporate careers to take care of him until he died.
 Suddenly at age 39, she was a widow.

 Starting a Business Out of Grief